hashicorp/learn-boundary-upgrade/README.md

 ./run all
 ```

-To login your Boundary CLI:
+To login via Boundary CLI as user1:

 ```bash
 ./run login